 In an emergency termination where a student presents a clear and present threat to the health and safety of himself/herself or others, Valley West School will immediately notify the LEA and parents/guardians of the need for an IEP review meeting.
 Notice of this meeting shall be given 10 days in advance of the intended date of the meeting and shall be sent to the parent/guardians, the student (if over 14 years of age), the Administrator of Special Education and appropriate human service agencies.
 The outcome of this meeting will be a termination plan as described above.
 Valley West School shall not terminate the enrollment of any student, even in emergency circumstances, until the enrolling public school district is informed and assumes responsibility for the student.
-At the request of the public school district, Valley West School district the opportunity to convene an emergency TEAM meeting or to conduct other appropriate planning discussions prior to the student's termination from Valley West School's program.
+At the request of the pubic school district, Valley West School shall delay termination of the student for up to two calendar weeks to allow the public school district the opportunity to convene an emergency TEAM meeting or to conduct other appropriate planning discussions prior to the student's termination from Valley West School's program.
 With the mutual agreement of Valley West School and the public school district, termination may be delayed for longer than two calendar weeks.
 Emergency terminations will be reported to the Department of Education.